Skip to content

 Signature:

 A function to find the Markov boundary matrix.
-It takes a Pandas DataFrame of data
+It takes a numpy array of data

 and returns a 2D numpy array.
 The (i, j)th entry is True if the jth variable is in the